 - Repot in the beginning of spring when it’s just starting a new growth phase

-- Choose a pot that is 2-3 inches wider than the last pot.
-I’ve found this plant in particular thrives when its roots are allowed to broaden and splay out.
+- Choose a pot that is max 1-2 inches wider than the last pot.

 - Select a pot with drainage holes.